COACHES

 Practices are on Saturdays.
 Practice times are decided upon by the Commissioner, in conjunction with the training staff and are the same time each week.
 Games are on Sunday afternoons (except for the 5-year old teams who do not play on Sundays).
 They will vary in time.
 Schedules for games and practice are posted in this website.

-The 5 and 6-year olds play with six on a side (6v6); games are played in four quarters of 8 minutes each.
-The 7 and 8-year olds play (8v8); games are played in four quarters of 10 minutes each.
+Both FutureStars groups play small-sided games on a smaller field.
+Coaches are expected to play each player at least half the game.
+The Juniors play with six on a side (6v6); games are played in four quarters of 8 minutes each.
+The Senior FutureStars play (8v8); games are played in four quarters of 10 minutes each.
 The Upper Division plays a full 11v11, with games in the Silver Conference having 25 minute halves and the Gold Conference with 30 minute halves.
+EYSA has been able to schedule Upper Division games on artificial turf surfaces.

 EQUIPMENT

 Uniforms (shirt, shorts, and socks) are provided by the league.
 Players need to have their own shin guards, soccer shoes (sneakers are acceptable although not preferred).
 It is recommended that each player have his/her own ball (size 3 for 5 and 6 year old group, size 4 for 7 to 10-year olds; size 5 for older).
-Among others, Modell’s on Central Park Avenue in Yonkers carries soccer gear.

 Jewelry of any kind is not allowed.
 Earrings may never be worn in any case or condition.
 This applies to games and practices.
 Tape over earrings is not acceptable.
 Having ears just pierced is not an excuse.
 Plastic earrings are likewise not allowed.
 Any referee allowing this will be suspended.
 Any parent allowing one’s child to wear earrings will face sanctions from the league.